jsmit257/huautla/README.md

 ### Requirements
 To develop and test locally, you'll need at least:
-* Git (you'll need an account if you plan to change anything)
+* Git (you only need an account if you plan to change anything)
 * Golang environment
 * docker/docker-compose (sometimes they're packaged separately, get both)
-* postgres-client (optional) is useful if you want to poke around the db after a feiled test, otherwise it's not needed
+* postgres-client (optional) if you'd like to query the running container from localhost, for debugging, etc
-* postgres-server (optional) if you want to work/test on a database that won't be removed when the tests finish
+* postgres-server (optional) if you want to work/test on a local database like one that you use for other things, with scheduled backups, etc; see [Docker](#docker) alternatives to a local server
-* make
+* `make` probably a GNU-compatible one
-* bash-compatible shell (bourne doesn't handle arrays nicely)
+* bash-compatible shell (bourne doesn't handle arrays nicely); changing this would require other users to use your shell, so we prefer `bash`; `zsh` is ubiquitous, but `tcsh` is a bit much

+### Docker
+The only build artifacts from this project are the docker images at [dockerhub](https://hub.docker.com/repository/docker/jsmit257/huautla/tags?page=1&ordering=last_updated).
+Proper semantic/commit-sha versioning isn't currently supported, but there will always be at least `...:lkg` (last-known good) and `...:lts` (long-term-support) versions.
+Last-known good is tagged when `make install-system-test` successfully seeds the test data.
+LKG is pushed to the remote as `jsmit257/huautla:lkg` after `make system-test` succeeds.

+Only the minimal seed data is captured in the image, the test data is lost when the test container exits.

+Additional entrypoints are also packaged in the image for the purpose of persistence management.
+Reference implementations for all the following features are documented in [cffc standalone](https://github.com/jsmit257/centerforfunguscontrol/blob/master/standalone/docker-compose.yml).
+The scripts themselves have descriptive errors, where possible.

+- [migration](./bin/migration-entrypoint.sh): moves data from a source to a destination.
+In the reference implementation, the source is the minimally pre-seeded huautla database, and the destination is a short-lived empty database with a volume mounted from the host - hence, persistent.
+This should only be run once - the service issues appropriate errors for troubleshooting.
+  #### parameters:
+    - `SOURCE_HOST`: (required) data source hostname; typically, the hostname of a vanilla instance of `jsmit257/huautla:lkg` or similar
+    - `SOURCE_PORT`: (optional, default:5432) postgres port on the source host
+    - `SOURCE_USER`: (optional, default:postgres) user with admin privileges on the source server
+    - `DEST_HOST`: (optional, default:localhost) instance to seed from the source; the service fails with a descriptive error if a database already exists
+    - `DEST_PORT`: (optional, default:5432) postgres port on the destination host
+    - `DEST_USER`: (optional, default:postgres) user with admin privileges on the destination server

+  The product of this execise is a `data/` directory suitable for mounting as a volume in a simple `golang:latest` container.

+- [backup](./bin/backup-entrypoint.sh): archives a running instance to the `/pgbackups` directory.
+This is mostly only useful if that directory is mapped to a persistent volume.
+  #### parameters:
+    - `BACKUP_DIR`: (optional) used when this script is run outside a container; default is '/pgbackup'.
+Directory must exist on the post, or the command fails.
+    - `SOURCE_HOST`: (required) data source hostname
+    - `SOURCE_PORT`: (optional, default:5432) postgres port on the source host
+    - `SOURCE_USER`: (optional, default:postgres) user with read on the source server
+    - `POSTGRES_PASSWORD`: (required) password for the source user.
+This is typically supplied by a `docker-compose.yml` and/or `.env` file.
+These password is typically `root` when used with a vanilla `postgres:<whatever>` tag, but attempt to avoid saving this anywhere including command history if it's at-all sensitive

+- [restore](./bin/restore-entrypoint.sh): restores an archive to a running instance of the huautla database This is mostly only useful if that directory is mapped to a persistent volume.
+  #### parameters:
+    - `BACKUP_DIR`: (optional) used when this script is run outside a container; default is '/pgbackup'.
+Directory must exist on the post, or the command fails.
+    - `DEST_HOST`: (required) data destination hostname
+    - `DEST_PORT`: (optional, default:5432) postgres port on the destination host
+    - `DEST_USER`: (optional, default:postgres) user with admin privileges on the destination server
+    - `POSTGRES_PASSWORD`: (required) password for the destination user.
+The same recommendations and caveats apply as with `backup`
+    - `RESTORE_POINT`: (required) one of the archives created by the backup script.
+See the reference implementation for a description of this parameter

+TODO: webhook with github/et al.

+### Local Database
+If all you're after is installing a new huautla database to a local server, the [install prod](./bin/install-prod.sh) script can run standalone to create and seed the DB.
+Unlike migration, this reads DDL and DML directly from scripts.
+Run it from `$PROJ_ROOT/bin` or relative paths in the script will fail.
+See [vars](./bin/vars.sh) for variable names and defaults.

+This only works correctly if the `huautla` database doesn't exist.

-### Basics
+### Using
-???
+Public bindings are consolidated in the [api](./types/api.go) and [data types](./types/data.go).

 ### Object Model
-These are the database tables described as a golang object tree; the sql perspective is [here](./sql/init.pgsql), and there are [cliff-notes](./sql/cliff-notes); no, this isn't really yaml
+These are the database tables described as a golang object tree; the sql perspective is [here](./sql/init.sql), and there are [cliff-notes](./sql/cliff-notes); no, this isn't really yaml

 ```yaml
 vendor: &vendor